How To Make Mexican Mango Flowers

 - 1 Tablespoon Tajin chile powder mix or substitute with ground red chile pepper and a pinch of salt

-- 1 whole lime juice sliced and optional
+- 1 whole lime sliced and optional

 Instructions

-- Slice off a couple of inches off the rounded end of the mango with a sharp knife.
-Now insert the wooden skewer into the exposed seed centre — work it in by pushing and twisting the skewer back and forth, once you feel it go in a bit you can push it in a little further by holding on to the mango and tapping the wooden skewer onto your work surface.
+- Now insert the wooden skewer into the exposed seed center — work it in by pushing and twisting the skewer back and forth, once you feel it go in a bit you can push it in a little further by holding on to the mango and tapping the wooden skewer onto your work surface.

 Nutrition